thecloudsolutions/.github/CONTRIBUTING.md

 - Ensure examples use realistic and representative values.
 - Confirm examples align with the latest module updates.

-### Testing Terraform Modules
+### Terraform testing

-1. **Local Testing**:
+1. **Local**:
    - Use `terraform plan` and `terraform apply` to verify changes.
    - Ensure the test environment is isolated (e.g., a dedicated AWS account).
-2. **Automated Testing**:
+2. **Automated**:
    - Write tests using [Terratest](https://terratest.gruntwork.io/) (Go-based testing framework).
    - Place test cases in the `test/src` directory.
    - Validate changes with assertions on resource outputs.

-### Deprecation Guidelines
+### Deprecation guidelines

 - Move deprecated variables or resources to `variables-deprecated.tf`.
 - Provide clear warnings and fallback mechanisms in the documentation.
 - Reference replacement variables or approaches in both code and docs.

-### Automated Checks
+### Automated checks

-- Ensure that PRs pass:
+Ensure that all automated checks pass for your PR:

 - Linting tools (e.g., `terraform fmt` or `tflint`).
 - Validation with `terraform validate`.
 - Tests in CI/CD pipelines.

+> [!TIP]
-- Maintainers will run final tests using isolated environments before merging.
+> Maintainers will run final tests using isolated environments before merging.

+## 🌍 Join Us

+Your contributions, ideas, and feedback are invaluable in building great projects together.
+You can help improve the project by:

+- Answering questions in discussions or forums.
+- Sharing solutions to common problems.
+- Contributing to documentation updates.

+> [!NOTE]
+> We would be thrilled to have you as part of the Cloud Solutions community!

+The future of `Open Source` relies on you!

 ## 🔗 Attribution

+> [!IMPORTANT]
-This CONTRIBUTING guide is inspired by best practices and tailored for the Cloud Solutions community.
+> This `CONTRIBUTING` guide is inspired by best practices and tailored for the Cloud Solutions community.

-Thank you for your contribution!
-We’re excited to build a better community together.
+## ©️ Copyrights

+Copyright © 2020-2025 [Cloud Solutions](https://thecloudsolutions.com/).
+All rights reserved.